-Restricted Discretionary Activities Standards Matter over which Council will restrict its discretion Subdivision of land creating new lots in the rural zones, all open space zones, the private recreation and leisure zone and the river corridor zone, that complies with all restricted discretionary activity standards under Water Supply 1.
-It shall be demonstrated (as evidenced by a report including an environmental impact report from a suitably qualified and experienced person) that: Those matters listed under rules: a) 7A.3.2 for restricted discretionary subdivision in rural zones (Chapter 7);
+Restricted Discretionary Activities Standards - discretion Subdivision of land creating new lots in the rural zones, all open space zones, the private recreation and leisure zone and the river corridor zone, that complies with all restricted discretionary activity standards under Water Supply 1.
+It shall be demonstrated (as evidenced by a report including an environmental impact report from a suitably qualified and experienced person) that: 1.
+Those matters listed under rules: a) 7A.3.2 for restricted discretionary subdivision in rural zones (Chapter 7);